Patreon vs Ghost – A Comprehensive Comparison

 In addition, memberships are built into the platform, so it’s your choice if you want to offer a free, paid or combination of the two subscriptions.
 Last, you can have private content only readable in an email client and you can email people who subscribe to your website whenever you want.

 With Ghost, you’re not just creating a “page” like with Patreon, you’re building out a complete website with email marketing and paid subscriptions.
+However, the biggest drawback of Ghost is that your media uploads are limited to 100mb to 1 GB depending on the tier you sign up to.

 Ghost vs Patreon Breakdown